Forcoa-NET/SirModelShowCase/README.md

 SIR assumes that if, during a generic iteration, a susceptible node comes into contact with an infected one, it becomes infected with probability beta, than it can be switch to removed with probability gamma (the only transition allowed are S→I→R).

+We used **ndlib** implementation of SIR model.
+For more information follow [doccumentation](https://ndlib.readthedocs.io/en/latest/reference/models/epidemics/SIR.html).

 ## Requirements

 - Python 3.8 🐍